Triphenylmethanol: Structure and properties

 The three phenyl groups also offer steric protection.
 Reaction with hydrogen peroxide gives an unusually stable hydroperoxide, Ph3COOH.

 Acid-base properties

-As a derivative of methanol, triphenylmethanol is expected to have a pKa in the range of 16-19.
-Typical of alcohols, resonance offers no stabilization of the conjugate base due to being bonded to a saturated carbon atom.
+As a derivative of methanol, triphenylmethanol is expected to have a pKa in the range of 16–19.
+Typical of alcohols, resonance offers no stabilization of the conjugate base due to being bonded to a sp3 carbon atom.
 Stabilization of the anion by solvation forces is largely ineffective due to the steric influence of the three phenyl groups.

 The basicity of triphenylmethanol is enhanced due to the formation of a resonance-stabilized carbocation upon breaking of the C–O bond.
 After protonation of the oxygen under strongly acidic conditions, triphenylmethanol loses water to form the triphenylmethyl ("trityl") cation: